The Transfer Application

 - $85 nonrefundable application fee.
 If you cannot afford the application fee, you may submit a fee waiver as specified in the Common Application.
 FEE WAIVER: We will waive the application fee for any applicant who is an active-duty member of the U.S. Armed Forces.
 No extra paperwork is required.
 Please just indicate your active-duty status on the Common Application and we will waive your application fee.

-- One essay + Two short answers.
-We don’t get to meet our applicants face-to-face, so your essay (250-650 words) and short answers (200-250 words) give us the opportunity to hear your voice and get to know you as a person.
-The essay is part of the main portion of the Common Application.
+- Two short answers.
+We don’t get to meet our applicants face-to-face, so your short answers (200-250 words) give us the opportunity to hear your voice and get to know you as a person.
 The short answer prompts will be specific to your application to Carolina.
-View our 2018 application prompts on the blog.
+View our 2019 application prompts on the blog.

 - Official transcripts.
 You must submit transcripts from your high school and all colleges and universities attended.
 Transcripts should be official copies sent by mail or secure electronic delivery.
 Please note that we will happily accept transcripts submitted to us through the College Foundation of North Carolina.